ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

 4. Click **Extend Network**:
    1. Select the network to be extended.
    2. Type the current default gateway and subnet mask in CIDR format.
-   3. Click **Stretch** at the bottom of the screen to begin the network stretch workflow.
+   3. Scroll down and click **Stretch** to begin the network stretch workflow.

 Network progress is monitored in the vCenter client tasks pane.